yjschein/Predicting_Used_Car_Price/README.md

 ![yearPrice](images/Year_vs_Price.png)

 ## Model:
-In my model I included all of these features and many more to predict the price of a car.
+In my model, I included all of these features and many more to predict the price of a car.
 For example, I included the condition of a car, the manufacturer, the state that the used car is being sold in and many more features to help my model.

 ## Conclusion:
 In conclusion, my model was about $7000 off from predicting the true price of a car.